 Your dog’s breed also affects what they need to be comfortable.
-If they have long hair, they may be unable to properly groom themselves.
-If that is the case, you must groom them on a regular basis, so that their hair does not become tangled and matted, causing them discomfort.
+For example, if they have long hair, they may be unable to groom themselves adequately.
+If that is the case, their guardian must groom them regularly so that their hair does not become tangled and matted, causing them discomfort.

 Obesity puts a strain on the joints and may cause pain and discomfort, so it is essential to monitor how much we feed our dogs so they do not become overweight.

-Lastly, dogs, like humans, are social animals and may depend on interactions with others, particularly of their own species, to be comfortable.
-However, if they do not feel safe around another dog, being compelled to live with another dog may cause discomfort.
-Knowing and responding properly to your dog’s social needs is critical, as is putting their needs above our own where necessary.
+Lastly, like humans, dogs are social animals.
+They may depend on interactions with others, particularly of their species, to be comfortable.
+However, if they do not feel safe around other dogs, being compelled to live with another dog may cause discomfort.
+Therefore, knowing and responding correctly to your dog’s social needs is critical, as is putting their needs above our own where necessary.

-Being free from pain is very similar to being free from discomfort so the dog’s grooming needs must also be considered.
+Being free from pain is very similar to being free from discomfort, so the dog’s grooming needs must again be considered.
 Remember, dogs are designed by nature not to show pain and thus weakness, so often they will attempt to hide their pain.
-Obesity and matted coats may cause pain.
+Obesity and matted coats may both cause pain.

 - Ensure your pet is free to express normal behaviors.

-In my 26 plus years of experience, the freedom to express normal behaviors is the one that is most often overlooked, as many dog guardians are either unaware of the huge repertoire of normal dog behaviors or because they do not approve of some of these normal behaviors such as “butt sniffing,” they categorize them as” abnormal.”
-It is imperative you take the time to learn what constitutes normal behavior.
-The best way to do this is to enroll you and your dog in a dog training class taught by an individual who has been certified by either the Pet Professionals Guild (PPG) or the Certification Council for Professional Dog Trainers (CCPDT.
-They should also comply with the PPG philosophy of training that is Pain Free, Force Free and Fear Free.
+In my 26 plus years of experience, the freedom to express normal behaviors is the freedom that pet parents most often overlook.
+Many are unaware of the vast repertoire of normal dog behaviors.
+Because they find some of these behaviors undesirable from a human perspective, such as “butt sniffing,” they categorize them as” abnormal.”
+It is imperative that a pet parent the times to learn what constitutes normal behavior for a dog.
+The best way for them to do so is to enroll in a dog training class taught by an individual who has been certified by either the Pet Professional Accreditation Board (PPAB) or the Certification Council for Professional Dog Trainers (CCPDT).
+Minimally, they want to make sure their trainer is a member of the Pet Professional Guild (PPG).
+(See Recommended Resources for more information.)

-Toys enrich your pet’s environment by giving them something to play with; however your dog also needs appropriate interaction with living things as well.
+Toys enrich your pet’s environment by giving them something to play with; however, your dog also needs appropriate interaction with living things as well.
 That can come from other dogs and us, and perhaps even other companion animals, depending on the dog.

 - Ensure your pet is free from fear and distress.